 Diana Snowden Seysses is a Napa Valley native and the eldest of the four third-generation of Snowdens active in the family’s vineyard and wine enterprise.
 She graduated from the Viticulture and Enology program at the University of California at Davis in 2001.
 During and after her studies, she worked at wineries in California and France, including Robert Mondavi Winery, Mumm Napa Valley, the Araujo Estate, Fleur de Boüard, Domaine Leflaive and Ramey Wine cellars.
 In January, 2003, Diana became oenologist at Domain Dujac in Burgundy.
 Diana became winemaker at Snowden commencing with the 2005 harvest and since then has divided her professional time between California and Burgundy, where she lives with her husband Jeremy and their sons, Aubert and Blaise.

 Christian Snowden grew up in Napa and earned a degree in microbiology from the University of California at Santa Barbara in 2001.
 During college, he worked as a summer cellar hand at Bridlewood Winery in Santa Ynez.
 In 2003 Chris served as cellar master at Frazier Winery.
 From 2004 to 2006 Chris was the national sales manager for Snowden Vineyards.
-In 2006, Chris became the Southern Calfornia regional manager for The Sorting Table when it became the national marketing agent for Snowden.
+In 2006, Chris served as the Southern Calfornia regional manager for The Sorting Table when it became the national marketing agent for Snowden.
 He went on to obtain a master’s degree in business administration from Pepperdine University.
 Today, Chris is a financial advisor at AmeriFlex, a financial services firm in Santa Barbara, California.
 He is also a principal in Goodland Wines, a small producer of fine wines from distinctive appellations within Santa Barbara County.
-Chris lives in Santa Barbara with his wife Alanna and son Dax.
+Chris lives in Santa Barbara with his wife Alanna, son Dax, and daughter Evyn.
 Alanna is the proprietor of Gracelynd Hill, a full service hunter-jumper barn.